spring1843/go-dsa/heap/README.md

 # Heap

 Heaps are tree data structures that retain the minimum or maximum of the elements pushed into them.
-There are two types of heap: minimum and maximum heaps.
+There are two types of heaps: minimum and maximum heaps.

 A heap must satisfy two conditions:

-1. The structure property requires that the heap be a complete binary search [tree](../tree), where each level is filled left to right, and all levels except the bottom are full.
+1. The structure property requires that the heap be a complete binary search [tree](../tree), where each level is filled from left to right, and all levels except the bottom are full.
 2. The heap property requires that the children of a node be larger than or equal to the parent node in a min heap and smaller than or equal to the parent in a max heap, meaning that the root is the minimum in a min heap and the maximum in a max heap.

 As a result, if all elements are pushed to the min or max heap and then popped one by one, a sorted list in ascending or descending order is attained.
-This sorting technique is known as [heap sort](./heap_sort_test.go) and it works O(n*Logn) time.
-Although there are many other sorting algorithms available, none are faster than O(n*Logn).
+This sorting technique known as [heap sort](./heap_sort_test.go) works in O(n*Logn) time.
+While other sorting algorithms are available, none are more efficient than O(n*Log n).

 When pushing an element to a heap, because of the structure property, the new element is always added to the first available position on the lowest level of the heap, filling from left to right.
-Then to maintain the heap property, if the newly inserted element is smaller than its parent in a min heap (larger in a max heap), the newly added element is percolate up by being swapped with its parent.
+Then to maintain the heap property, if the newly inserted element is smaller than its parent in a min heap (larger in a max heap), the newly added element is percolated up by being swapped with its parent.
 The child and parents are swapped until the heap property is achieved.

 ```ASCII
 [Figure 1] Minimum heap push operation